itsmesiva80/DemoProject/mobile-playback-testcases.md

     Given Audio application is playing on some playlist And application is closed
     When Audio is playing on closed application
-      And user clicks on shuffel on universal control Then audio track are shufled without going back to application And playlist is not changed
+      And user clicks on shuffel on lock screen display control Then audio track are shufled without going back to application And playlist is not changed